000miix/DailyGrapher/README.md

 entity: should be a valid and existing calendar entityid (Tested with google calendar).
 hide_full_day_events: (boolean) I recommend not showing full day events.

 ### How it works
 It shows all upcoming events in the current 12 hours.
 It's most likely buggy.

+* Add events to your calendar of choice.

 ## Troubleshooting
 The card uses the calendar events, If events don't show up, first refresh the calendars, and ensure you can see the event in the calendar.